bestcolour/site/readmeeeee.txt

+How to upload to deployment
+1) Merge whatever changes you made on main to gh-pages branch
+2) Make sure you dont bring over any assets images by deleting them in that gh-pages branch

 This is a summarised instruction on how the layouts, front matter and yml files work in sync.

 === Layouts ===